 This is a college textbook that belonged to my mother.
 A lot of the pages have hand-written lecture notes providing interpretation in my mother’s neat cursive.

 However, my personal connection to the book comes from Old Possum’s Book of Practical Cats, which we read as a bedtime story.
 Then again, when we were older before we went to see the performance of the musical Cats.

 Now with my own children’s interest in cats, I can pass on a love of poetry with these familiar and clever descriptions.

 Often, the only books a family might have owned were religious in nature.
 While the back pages of Bibles were often used for recording family births, deaths and marriages, Brad’s family made their own handwritten books for prayers and record keeping.

-One copy was even inserted in the cover of another book (the text of which was removed) for safekeeping.
+One copy was even inserted in the cover of another book (the text of which was removed).